 The downside is that they cost a lot, sometimes up to $15,000 for a full-time course.
 While the promise of a high salary post-Bootcamp makes it worth it, doing a coding boot camp before you have any other work experience will make you feel like an impostor.

 Self-taught coding is a great way to learn if you want to get started quickly and don’t want to spend any money.
 It does take a lot of discipline and time, but it’s doable.

 The main disadvantage of self-taught coding is that you won’t have someone to answer your questions or guide you if you get stuck.
 However, several online communities and forums like Reddit ask for help.

 Also Read: 7 Best Python IDE for Windows [Code Editors]

 While university courses are often expensive, they are also a great way to build a network of people who do the same thing as you and get in touch with experts in the field.

-The downside is that it can take years before you finish your degree, which could be a problem if you are trying to get hired right away.
-A degree can also limit your options, especially if you want to go into the startup scene.
+The downside is that it can take years to finish your degree, which could be a problem if you are trying to get hired immediately.
+A degree can limit your options, especially if you want to enter the startup scene.

 4. Open Courses

 Several free online courses are great for quickly coding or learning specific languages.
-Many of these courses require some prior knowledge, but some are free to audit, which means you can learn without paying.
+Many of these courses require prior knowledge, but some are free to audit, so you can learn without paying.